 Here's a short undated video that shows the home prior to when the current owners did their renovations:

-Just shy of 13,000 square feet, the Sumas Substation estate boasts eight bedrooms, five kitchens, two large lofts, wine cellar, a theatre room, and four large balconies, split on four levels, including two rental apartments with their own entrances and a legal third suite in the main residence.
+Just shy of 13,000 square feet, the Sumas Substation estate boasts eight bedrooms, five kitchens, two large lofts, a wine cellar, a theatre room, and four large balconies, split on four levels, including two rental apartments with their own entrances and a legal third suite in the main residence; rental income could feasibly constitute over half the estimated monthly mortgage payment for the new owner.

 It's easy to read the specs for the listing and get an idea of how massive the place is, but it's another thing altogether to see it in person, and the listing agent was kind enough to show me around the home, and it was pretty mind-blowing.